 HISTORY

 First Presbyterian Church of Moultrie was formally organized on October 3, 1892 by sixteen Presbyterians who gathered together with the Reverend T.J.
 Allison, an evangelist from the Savannah Presbytery who acted as moderator.
 W.C.
 Vereen and William B. McPhaul were elected as Ruling Elders.
-John A. Milsaps and James McKay were elected as Deacons.
+John A. Milsap and James McKay were elected as Deacons.

 From it's inception, the Moultrie Presbyterian Church has been very active in mission work.
 Mission churches were organized in Doerun (1915), Princeville (1917), and the 2nd Presbyterian Church on N. Main Street (1917).
 In 1945 the Sylvester Drive Chapel was established.
 Over time, these mission churches were merged with the main church.